stormsidali2001/ioc-arise/apps/ioc-maker-cli/examples/abstract-classes-example/README.md

 - Modules can depend on each other through the container

 ### 3. Cross-Module Dependencies
-- `ProductUseCase` depends on `UserRepository` to validate user existence
+- `ProductUseCase` depends on `AbstractUserRepository` to validate user existence
-- Demonstrates how modules can interact while maintaining separation
+- Demonstrates how modules can interact while maintaining separation through abstractions
 - Dependencies are resolved through the dependency injection container
+- Use cases depend on abstract classes, not concrete implementations, ensuring loose coupling

 ### 4. Dependency Injection
 - Container manages all dependencies